 PEOs typically offer one of two pricing structures, however, some may offer both options:

-- Flat per-employee rate: Probably the most popular choice for small business owners because of its cost predictability, you are charged a set rate per employee in addition to employee benefit fees.
+- Flat per-employee rate: It is probably the most popular choice for small business owners because of its cost predictability.
+You are charged a set rate per employee and employee benefit fees.
 You’re typically charged monthly, and the cost per employee varies depending on the PEO selected and the services you choose.

 - Percentage of the total payroll: In this scenario, you’re charged a percentage of your total payroll for each pay period.
 Depending on the size of your business and whether you employ hourly or salaried employees, the percentage charged will vary.

 How do you know which one will be the most cost-effective for your business?
 Both are equal when it comes to value-added services, and you’ll be charged additional fees for services such as recruitment, employee on-boarding, premium employee benefits, employee training, safety training, etc.

 PEO costs vary depending on whether you employ hourly or salaried workers.
 If you hire hourly employees, you can expect to pay more than your counterparts that do not.
 The reason is that it is expected that with hourly workers you will incur higher turnover rates, unemployment claims, workers’ compensation claims, etc. Salaried workers typically have a longer employment tenure and don’t file as many claims.

 The size of your business also matters.
 Because PEOs spread their fixed costs across the employees they serve, the more workers you have, the lower your cost.
 However, if you own a small business with few employees, a PEO is still within your financial reach since many offer packages specifically designed for smaller companies.